LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 3 - Migrate Cassandra Workloads to Cosmos DB.md

     | Exclusions | Leave blank |

 1. Select **Install**.
 This library contains the classes for connecting to Cassandra from Spark.
-1. When the connector library is installed, select **Install Library**.
+1. When the connector library is installed, select **Install New** to install another library.
 1. In the **Install Library** dialog, enter the following settings:

     | Property  | Value  |